John le Strange, 1st Baron Strange of Knockyn: Biography

 Lucca, as well to Nutus of Florence, King Edward I's merchant.

 During the reign of Edward II of England, Le Strange is recorded having a manor in Warwickshire, held for knight's service to Guy de Beauchamp, 10th Earl of Warwick, a manor in Cambridge for the same reason to Robert Orford, Bishop of Ely, and other manors in Gloucester, Oxford and Salop.

 Marriages and issue

-John married firstly Alianora, daughter of Ebulo de Montibus, the Governor of Windsor Castle, Stirling Castle and Edinburgh Castle, by his wife Joan de Bohun, they had the following issue:
+John married firstly to Alianora, daughter of Ebulo de Montibus, governor of Windsor Castle.
+Her brother was the governor of both Stirling Castle and Edinburgh Castle.
+By his second wife Joan de Bohun, John had the following issue: